Illdisposed

 Illdisposed is a Danish death metal band from Aarhus, that was formed in 1991 by vocalist Bo Summer and guitarist Lasse Bak.
 As of 2020, the band consists of vocalist Bo Summer, guitarists Jakob Batten and Rasmus Henriksen, bassist Kussen and drummer Rasmus Schmidt.

-Since the beginning of the 1990s, Illdisposed have been one of the top bands of the Nordic death metal scene and have released 13 albums and two EPs.
+Since the beginning of the 1990s, Illdisposed have been one of the top bands of the Nordic death metal scene and have released 15 albums and two EPs.
 Illdisposed have developed their own form of death metal with groovy rhythms, melodic but still hard hitting riffs and a massive wall of sound with a unique subwoofer vocal in focus.

 History

 Four Depressive Seasons, Submit and There's Something Rotten… (1992–1997)

 In early 1991, Illdisposed was formed and soon released their first demo entitled The Winter of Our Discontempt, this demo brought the band a deal with Nuclear Blast Records.
-In the end of 1992, the band contributed with the track "Reversed" to the compilation Fuck You, We're from Denmark, released by Progress Red Labels, followed by 1993's debut album Four Depressive Seasons, and in December 1993 toured in Europe as support for Wargasm and Sinister.
+In the end of 1992, the band contributed with the track "Reversed" to the compilation Fuck You, We're from Denmark (since the foreign death metal scene was perceived to underestimate its Danish counterpart), released by Progress Red Labels, followed by 1993's debut album Four Depressive Seasons, and in December 1993 toured in Europe as support for Wargasm and Sinister.
 In 1994 guitarist Hans Wagner was fired, due to problems with alcoholism, and was temporarily replaced by Morten Gilsted.
 In 1994 The first EP "Return from Tomorrow" was released.
 In early 1995, drummer Lars Hald performed for some live concerts, the second studio album Submit was released with new drummer Rolf Rognvard-Hansen, previously had been guitarist for Caustic from Esbjerg.
 During the tour in Germany to promote the album, guitarist Lasse Bak played several concerts naked.
 There's Something Rotten...
 In the State of Denmark is the third studio album, and was released in 1997.
 This album marked the departure of guitarist Morten Gilsted replaced by ex-roadie Tore Mogensen.
 While recording the album, the band was featured in the documentary "Headbang i Hovedlandet" alongside future member Jakob 'Batten' Hansen's band Infernal Torment in 1997.